 Barpeta

 Barpeta is about 50 kilometers from this national park.
 This town is known for its religious and cultural importance.
 Barpeta has many Satras, which are religious places for people who follow the Vaishnav religion.
+These Satras were started by Srimanta Sankardeva.
+Along with religious activities, people also learn music,

 Details